List of Shameless (American TV series) characters: Professor Hearst

 Professor Hearst (Dennis Boutsikaris) is a college professor.
 He catches Lip trying to take someone else's exam.
 He tries to channel Lip's talents into worthwhile endeavors and supports him; however, in return, Hearst wants drugs and knowledge about contemporary youth and popular culture to bed his female students.

 Jess

 Jess (Missy Doty) is a lesbian and the bartender at The Alibi Room.
 She is witty with a dry sense of humor.
 When it becomes evident that Kev is dyslexic, she does the bar's books.
 When the bar's owner Stan starts mentally declining she and Kev argue over how to help Stan.

 Little Hank

 Little Hank (Nicky Korba) is Carl's sociopath friend.
-He often starts pranks and stunts that land him and Carl in trouble.
+He often starts pranks and stunts that land him and Carl in trouble and tells Carl deliberately erroneous anatomical facts.
 Debbie crushes on Little Hank, while Little Hank crushes on Holly Hermiker.
 Holly rejects Little Hank, and he starts showing interest in Debbie.
 From season 4 onward he is never heard from again.